ChristianKniep/QNIBIncBlog/_posts/2017-07-13-docker-metrics-plugin-opentsdb.md

 ### InfluxDB Stack

-To be able to throw the metrics somewhere an InfluxDB stack with enable OpenTSDB endpoint will do.
+To be able to throw the metrics somewhere, an InfluxDB stack with enable OpenTSDB endpoint will do the trick.

 ```bash
 $ cat docker-compose.yml